Projects in theme 2

 Summary: This project will quantify and map the risk for human and animal health related to the microbial contamination of Canadian lakes by influenza virus, coliforms and antimicrobial resistance.
 It will focus on three different types of microbial contamination that can be of concern to human and animal health, and that are expected to vary according to land use surrounding the lakes.
 The three microbial contaminants being assessed are: 1) bacterial contamination, as measured by coliforms; 2) viral contamination, as measured by influenza virus; and 3) contamination by antimicrobial resistant bacteria.
 The relationships between environmental and climate variables, lake properties, and the microbial contamination will then be explored using statistical and epidemiological methods.
 With these analyses, we will quantify the combined associations between catchment land-use characteristics, lake characteristics, climate and weather on the occurrence of microbial contaminants.
 The main outcome of this project is to find indicators of risks for human and animal health that characterize the current status of Canadian lakes and to project impacts of climate and other environmental changes into the future.

 Summary: Freshwater plankton communities are comprised of a wide diversity of life forms, ranging from microorganisms to metazoan zooplankton.
-The ability of plankton to respond rapidly to environmental change suggests that they may be useful indicators of anthropogenic impacts on lake ecosystems.
+The ability of plankton to respond rapidly to environmental change suggests they may serve as useful indicators of anthropogenic impacts in lake ecosystems.
 Such an idea has been recognized for some time and there are a few plankton groups (i.e. diatoms) that serve as effective metrics for water quality.
-However, given the vast genetic and functional diversity that underlies plankton communities, the existence of other useful planktonic indicators of change is likely.
+However, given the vast genetic and functional diversity that underlies plankton communities, the existence of additional useful plankton indicators of change is likely.
 Hence, the objective of this project is to advance our basic understanding of how the taxonomic and functional diversity of plankton communities vary across gradients of human influences in lakes across Canada.
-Through this fundamental research we will be able to inform our end users on the links between environmental stressors and plankton community structure and function, and make recommendations on the use of additional indicators for monitoring lake health status.
+This approach will be complemented for the zooplankton project (PhD11) with an analysis of subfossil zooplankton in the top-bottoms of sediments from lake cores.
+Through this fundamental research we will be able to inform our end users on the links between environmental stressors and plankton community structure and function, and make recommendations on the use of additional indicators (including antibiotic resistance markers) for monitoring lake health status.